cscart/docs/en/cscart_addons/addons/facebook_pixel/index.rst

 Overview
 --------

-    **The Facebook Pixel** is a useful tool for your website that enables you to measure, optimize and build audiences for your ad campaigns.
-Using the Facebook Pixel, you can track the actions people take on your website across devices to run Facebook advertising campaigns more effectively.
+    **The FB Pixel** is a useful tool for your website that enables you to measure, optimize and build audiences for your ad campaigns.
+Using the FB Pixel, you can track the actions people take on your website across devices to run Facebook advertising campaigns more effectively.

-    The Facebook Pixel add-on integrates the service with your store, giving you the ability to:
+    The FB Pixel add-on integrates the service with your store, giving you the ability to:

     - view statistics of your store (page views, adding to cart, purchases, adding to wish list, one click buy, request a call, etc.)